Pre-Sumerians

 Chicago University's Oriental Institute, said: "We need to reconsider

-our ideas about the beginnings of civilisation, pushing the time
+our ideas about the beginnings of civilization, pushing the time

 further back.
 This would mean that the development of kingdoms or early